lesabu/connect-four/README.md

 This is what I have achieved: https://lesabu.github.io/connect-four/.
 The game is not really mobile friendly, I would say it looks best on Desktop around 1230 x 639.
-I added this feature where the dots randomly reasign colors after the timer has ended 😜
+I added this feature where the dots randomly reassign colors after the timer has ended 😜

 <a href="https://lesabu.github.io/connect-four/"><img src="https://github.com/lesabu/connect-four/blob/master/assets/connect-four-social.png" width="600"></a>